ANDREW PIELAGE WAS ALL SMILES AS WE BEGAN SESSION 1 OF HIS WORKSHOP ON THE AFTERNOON OF FRIDAY, FEBRUARY 6, 2026.

 Photography Workshop Day One, Friday, February 6, 2026…

 After spending the night near Tucson, I headed for Taliesin West.
-The workshop included a complimentary Audio Tour of Taliesin West so when I arrived at the campus a little after 11:00 a.m.
-I presented my voucher and set out on the tour.
-It was a picture perfect day as I joined a throng of visitors who were also taking tours that early afternoon.
+The workshop included a complimentary Audio Tour of Taliesin West, so, when I arrived at the campus a little after 11:00 a.m., I presented my voucher and set out on the tour.
+It was a picture perfect day as I joined a throng of visitors who were also taking tours that afternoon.
 I took my time, and enjoyed getting reacquainted with the “Historic Core” of Taliesin West.

 I WAS ABLE TO DOWNLOAD An AUDIO TOUR APP AND USE MY OWN HEADPHONES.
 HERE I AM, DURING MY TOUR.